Do you want to create a professional business email address for free?

 Yes, you can.
 However, you’ll still need to pay for website hosting because you get the email service and domain name for free with your hosting package.

-Once you have signed up, you can choose a domain and then just create your email address.
+Once you have signed up, you can choose a domain and create your email address.

 7. Can I use my business email address for sending bulk emails from my website?